MinecraftPlayground/nbt-parser/README.md

 # NBT-Parser
-The following bytes are represented in binary:
+The following bytes are represented in binary.
+All values are represented in Big Endian.

 ## Byte
 |         | Identifier | Name Length | Name | Value |